-8. Review of Termination (Closure) Requests
+8. Review of Closure Requests

-Requests by researchers for closure of an approved project are reviewed by a primary reviewer prior to presentation at a convened meeting.
-The Board reviewer will have access to the staff reviewer's notes and will evaluate information provided about the number of subjects enrolled, unanticipated problems, and study results to determine whether closure is appropriate and to ensure that all outstanding issues have been adequately addressed.
+Requests by researchers for closure of an approved project are reviewed by a primary reviewer prior to being added to an agenda for approval by an IRB Chair or presentation at a convened meeting.
+The Board reviewer will have access to the staff reviewer's notes and will evaluate information provided to determine whether closure is appropriate and to ensure that all outstanding issues have been adequately addressed.